 The Aged Care Quality and Safety Commission conducts quality reviews of services under this program to assess performance against the Quality Standards in accordance with the Quality Framework.
 The existing Standards consist of two overarching principles, two standards and nine expected outcomes that are part of the National Aboriginal and Torres Strait Islander flexible aged care program quality framework.

 The Commission undertakes a quality review of each National Aboriginal and Torres Strait Islander Flexible Aged Care service at least once every two years.
 The form and frequency of assessment contacts between quality reviews is determined on a case-by-case basis, guided by the service’s performance and all other relevant information received by the Commission.

 Quality review guidelines

 The National Aboriginal and Torres Strait Islander Flexible Aged Care Program quality review guidelines provide information about the Quality Framework and Quality Standards including quality reviews, assessment contacts and continuous improvement.
 They are designed to assist providers to prepare for visits and to demonstrate continuous improvement in their care and services for clients and service users.

-- National Aboriginal and Torres Strait Islander Flexible Aged Care Program Quality Review Guidelines (WORD, 366 KB)
+- National Aboriginal and Torres Strait Islander Flexible Aged Care Program Quality Review Guidelines (DOC, 366 KB)

 - Continuous improvement.